Showing posts with label dad. Show all posts

 When school started back, we helped with our great-granddaughter, Ava.

-She would go to school for a few days, and we would keep her for a few days.
+She would attend school for a few days, and we would care for her for a few days.

 Because of the pandemic, our activities were limited.
-We went to some parks where AVA could play by herself and some parks with fish, turtles, and waterfowl.
+We visited some parks where AVA could play by herself, as well as parks with fish, turtles, and waterfowl.

 We took her to the Tinsel Trail in Huntsville and the Enchanted Forest in Decatur.